ng-Classic/ng-classic/aio/content/guide/styleguide.md

-# Angular coding style guide
+# Angular Classiccoding style guide

-Looking for an opinionated guide to Angular syntax, conventions, and application structure?
+Looking for an opinionated guide to Angular Classicsyntax, conventions, and application structure?
 Step right in.
 This style guide presents preferred conventions and, as importantly, explains why.